Syrian rebels launch Aleppo counter-attack to break siege

 Photographs showed insurgents approaching Aleppo in tanks, armored vehicles, bulldozers, make-shift mine sweepers, pick-up trucks and on motorcycles, and showed a large column of smoke rising in the distance after an explosion.

-Rebels said they had taken several positions from government forces.
-But a Syrian military source said the attack on the western side of the city had been thwarted.
+Fateh al-Sham said in a statement that rebels had gained control over Dahiyet al-Assad, a suburb with a low-rise residential district of about a square kilometer on the southwest corner of the city.

+Zakaria Malahifji, an official with Fastaqim, a nationalist rebel group in the offensive, said insurgents had captured the residential area but not the whole of Dahiyet al-Assad.
+The Observatory said rebels had gained most of the suburb.

+But a Syrian military source said earlier that the army and its allies had thwarted what he called "an extensive attack" on south and west Aleppo.
 A state television station reported that the army had destroyed four car bombs.

 Abu Anas al-Shami, a member of the Fateh al-Sham media office, told Reuters from Syria the group had carried out two "martyrdom operations", after which its fighters had gone in and had been able to "liberate a number of important areas".
 A third such attack had been carried out by another Islamist group.

-A senior official in the Levant Front, a Free Syrian Army (FSA) group, said: "There is a general call-up for anyone who can bear arms."
+A senior official in the Levant Front, an FSA group, said: "There is a general call-up for anyone who can bear arms."

 "The preparatory shelling started this morning," he added.